chef/automate/components/automate-chef-io/content/docs/infra-server.md

        sudo chef-automate deploy --product chef-server <configuration_file>
     ```

-### Specify Product Via Configuration
+### Configuration File Install of Standalone Chef Infra Server

+Installing Chef Infra Server through Chef Automate using a configuration file also requires the use of the Chef Automate CLI.
+When Chef Automate deploys the Chef Infra Server, it automatically configures the Chef Infra Server to collect data to send to Chef Automate.
+To deploy standalone Chef Infra Server with Chef Automate, you must turn off data collection in the configuration.
+Installations require elevated privileges, so run the commands as the superuser or use `sudo` at the start of each command.

-1. Generate a skeleton configuration file by running the following command:
+1. First, generate a skeleton configuration file by running the following command:

     ```shell
       sudo chef-automate init-config